 Identity debt compounds.
 It explodes.

-While standard technical debt behaves like a manageable interest-bearing loan that can be paid down through periodic refactoring, identity debt acts like a toxic derivative that exponentially increases in complexity with each single subsequent organizational integration.
+While standard technical debt behaves like a manageable interest-bearing loan that can be paid down through periodic refactoring, identity debt acts like a toxic derivative.
+It exponentially increases in complexity with each single subsequent organizational integration.
 Scale is brittle.

-This compounding complexity eventually reaches a state of total architectural paralysis where the cost of maintenance exceeds the value of the platform itself.
+This compounding complexity eventually reaches a state of total architectural paralysis.
+The cost of maintenance exceeds the value of the platform itself.
 Level up.

 Break the cycle.
 Build for scale.
 Each deal matters.